Skip to Content

 Gluten Free Pie Crust

-Pro Tips for easy gluten-free pie crust:
+Pro Tips for simple gluten-free pie crust:

 2. Don’t over work your dough.
 Try to handle it as little as possible to avoid melting the butter shortening, you want decent sized chunks of it in the dough when you roll it out.
 You can see in the pictures that there are some larger specs of fat.

-3. Don’t use too much water!
+3. Further, don’t use too much water!
 This is a really important tip.
 Too much water will make your dough tough and chewy – the opposite of what you want.
 In order to get a flaky gluten free pie crust you want to use as little water as possible to get the flours to come together.
 You may think your dough is too dry, but if you can pinch it together and it will hold, you have enough.

 5. If it doesn’t work out perfectly for you the first time, don’t fret.
 Working with pie crust is tricky and the more you work with it, the better feel for it you’ll get and you’ll understand how to work with the dough more.
 If the dough breaks apart when you try to transfer it, you can always use your fingers to press it in.
 This dough is pretty easy to work with so you should be able to transfer it to the pie plate without it breaking, depending on your skill level.